MTG/turkish-makam-acapella-sections-dataset/README.md

 word-level
 files with extension .TextGrid: tier named words

+Audio file has name:
+number_compositionNameShort_sectionNumber_sectionName.wav
+where sectionNumber comes from the .tsv file

 We want to assign each segment of the audio to its corresponding word from the lyrics Songs are divided into sections, so work with the audio for a section.